NshanNalchadzhyan/osticket-prereqs/README.md

 <h1>osTicket - Prerequisites and Installation</h1>

 In this lab, I set up osTicket from scratch using the required installation files.
 Before installing the ticketing system, there are a few necessary steps to follow.
 This lab is conducted on a Windows 10 Pro Virtual Machine created on the Azure platform.
-The necessary installation files that are referenced and used are located. <a href="https://drive.google.com/drive/u/2/folders/1APMfNyfNzcxZC6EzdaNfdZsUwxWYChf6">here!</a><br />
+The necessary installation files that are referenced and used are located <a href="https://drive.google.com/drive/u/2/folders/1APMfNyfNzcxZC6EzdaNfdZsUwxWYChf6">here!</a><br />

 <h2>Environments and Technologies Used</h2>